endlessm/everlasting-candy/doc/WorldBuilding.md

 ## Contributing your world

-Once your world is at a suitable point for initial contribution, please submit it to Everlasting Candy as a GitHub Pull Request.
+Once your world is at a suitable point for initial contribution, please submit it to Candy Collective as a GitHub Pull Request.

 The commits within your Pull Request should consist only of the addition of your world.
 You must not include any unrelated changes.